Skip to main content

 Grammarly

-Grammarly is the most widely used AI grammar checker.
-It offers strong accuracy, clear explanations, and tone suggestions.
+Grammarly is the most widely used AI grammar checker, with strong accuracy, clear explanations, and tone suggestions.
 Its browser extension and app integrations are among the most polished available.

-The free tier handles core grammar and spelling well.
-Paid plans add advanced style, clarity, and tone features.
-It works well for professionals, students, and casual writers alike.
+The free tier handles core grammar and spelling well, while paid plans add advanced style, clarity, and tone features.
+It works for professionals, students, and casual writers alike.

 ProWritingAid

-ProWritingAid focuses on deeper writing analysis.
-It provides detailed reports on style, pacing, readability, and repetition.
-This makes it popular with authors, bloggers, and long-form writers.
+ProWritingAid focuses on deeper writing analysis, with detailed reports on style, pacing, readability, and repetition.
+That makes it popular with authors, bloggers, and long-form writers.

 LanguageTool

 LanguageTool stands out for language coverage and privacy options.
-It supports many languages and offers a useful free tier.
-Some plans include self-hosting, which appeals to privacy-conscious teams.
+It supports many languages, offers a useful free tier, and includes self-hosting on some plans, which appeals to teams that cannot send text to a third party.

-Its suggestions are solid for grammar, spelling, and basic style.
-The interface is clean and approachable.
-It is a strong pick for multilingual writers and budget-minded users.
+Its suggestions are solid for grammar, spelling, and basic style, and the interface stays clean and approachable.

 Microsoft Editor

-Microsoft Editor is built into Microsoft 365 apps.
-It offers grammar, spelling, and clarity suggestions across Word and Outlook.
-A browser extension extends it to the wider web.
+Microsoft Editor comes built into Microsoft 365 apps, offering grammar, spelling, and clarity suggestions across Word and Outlook.
+A browser extension stretches it to the wider web.

-It is convenient for people already in the Microsoft ecosystem.
-The feedback is reliable for everyday writing.
-Advanced features may require a Microsoft 365 subscription.
+It is the convenient answer for anyone already inside the Microsoft ecosystem, though advanced features may require a subscription.

 QuillBot

 QuillBot combines grammar checking with paraphrasing and summarizing.
-Its grammar checker is free and handles common errors well.
-The paraphrasing tools help rework awkward sentences.
+The grammar checker is free and handles common errors well, while the paraphrasing tools help rework awkward sentences.

 Tool Best For Tone/Style Feedback Integrations Language Support